Confine your dog

 Legal consequences if your dog rushes at or chases someone

 If your dog rushes at or chases someone, you could be fined, and your local council can declare your dog to be a 'menacing dog'.
-This means you will have to microchip it and you may have to leash and muzzle it in public.
+This means you must update its microchip record and you may have to leash and muzzle it in public.

 If you do not comply with these requirements, council can then declare your dog to be a 'dangerous dog'.
 There are very strict controls on the housing, exercise and ownership of dangerous dogs.
 Dangerous dogs must be desexed.